 Solitary work is possible if no-one else is in the immediate proximity.
-Such work has an increased risk.
-Solitary work in lab areas and mini plant installations is not permitted without Safetel monitoring.
-Interns and temporary staff members are not permitted to work solitarily.
+Such work has an

 At the Operational Center Brightlands, personal monitoring equipment ('Safetel') can be borrowed which can be used to remotely monitor someone working).

 Working outside regular work hours (07:00-20:00) is permitted after reporting to the Operational Center Brightlands (building 121-250, Tel. +31 65 14 25015).